ChenFocus/alexa-top-sites-mx/README.md

 > *Please be aware that as this data is from an open source project, which its content may change anytime in the future, if you would like to get the same dataset as this project, at the date of this research is conducted, please instead download the data from this repository, or at [https://raw.githubusercontent.com/ChenFocus/university-domains-list/master/world_universities_and_domains.json](https://raw.githubusercontent.com/ChenFocus/university-domains-list/master/world_universities_and_domains.json).*

+## Method

-Through the dig commandline software, one is able to find the MX Record (mail server record) for a domain.
+Through the [dig](https://en.wikipedia.org/wiki/Dig_(command)) commandline software, one is able to find the MX Record (mail server record) for a domain.
 By running this command:

 ```bash
 dig +short mx example.com